 Thousands of children cannot go to school due to financial constraints.
 In many cases, children have to work to secure their families' income.
 One of the many reasons for this is that parents fall ill with HIV/AIDS and can no longer provide adequately for their families.
 However, the country has made significant progress in access to primary education.
 The primary school enrolment rate in South Africa is 99%.
 On the other hand, the remaining 1% still represent a large number of children who have no chance of a better future.

-Furthermore, South Africa is characterised by one of the highest numbers of HIV-positive citizens in the world.
-Although the government has implemented a number of prevention programmes, around 18 per cent of South Africans between 15 and 49 years of age live with HIV/AIDS, making the disease one of the country's greatest health challenges.
+South Africa has one of the highest numbers of HIV-positive citizens in the world.
+Although the government has implemented a number of prevention programmes, approximately 7.5 million South Africans between the ages of 15 and 49 are living with HIV/AIDS, making the disease one of the country's greatest health challenges.
 In many cases, children are directly affected by the virus.
 In other cases, they are indirectly affected as they lose parental care due to the disease.
 This means that they often cannot go to school or escape the vicious circle of poverty.